maurer2/html-newsletters-and-mjml/slides/slides.md

 * Uses `Mailjet Markup Language` DSL
 * Comes with library of components out of the box
 * Supports creation of custom components
-* Used by The New York Times and Ryan Air
+* Used by The New York Times and Ryanair (as of 2018)

 ---